George Carr Round: American Civil War

-As the Civil War began, Round interrupted his studies (which included voluntary military drills) to enlist in the First Connecticut Artillery, although he later noted that the favorite uncle after whom he had been named had long been a teacher in Georgia and the Carolinas and his boys had volunteered for Confederate service much as George Round and his brother had volunteered for the Union Army.
-After three years Round transferred to the U.S. Army Signal Corps and received a commission as lieutenant.
+As the Civil War began, Round interrupted his studies (which had included voluntary military drills) to enlist in the First Connecticut Artillery, although he later noted that the favorite uncle (after whom he had been named) had long been a teacher in Georgia and the Carolinas, and his boys had volunteered for Confederate service much as George Round and his brother had volunteered for the Union Army.
+His elder brother, Rev. John Emory Round, enlisted as a captain in Company K of the 43rd Massachusetts Infantry and served nearly a year before being mustered out on July 30, 1863.

-He spent most of his service in North Carolina.
+Round spent most of his military service in North Carolina.
+After three years Round transferred to the U.S. Army Signal Corps and was promoted to officer, accepting a commission as lieutenant.
 Round later described how he sent the last signal of the war, climbing the dome of the North Carolina state capital at Raleigh pursuant to orders of General William T. Sherman to establish a signal station (that had caused local consternation when he used black flags to note President Lincoln's assassination).
-He used colorful signal rockets to transmit the message "On earth peace, good will toward men" upon hearing confirmation of the war's end.
+Round used colorful signal rockets to transmit the message "On earth peace, good will toward men" upon hearing confirmation of the war's end.

-After the war Round became involved in veterans activities, eventually becoming president of the U.S. Signal Corps Association.
-His elder brother Rev. John Emory Round, enlisted as a Captain in Company K of the 43rd Massachusetts Infantry and served nearly a year before being mustered out on July 30, 1863.

-Career
+Postwar

+Education

+Following the conflict, Round returned to Connecticut and resumed his studies.
+He became a member of Alpha Delta Phi and Phi Beta Kappa, and graduated from Wesleyan University in 1865.
+Round then enrolled at Columbia Law School in New York City, and graduated.

+Lawyer and civic official

-Round appreciated the Southern hospitality he had received despite being a Northern soldier, and wanted to help rebuild after the war's devastation.
-He moved to Virginia and opened a law and real estate office in Manassas on New Year's day, 1869.
-He was soon nominated as Prince William County's commonwealth's attorney (prosecutor) by the military government.
-In 1870, Round ran for the office in 1870, but lost to James F. Clark, who resigned circa 1872, and was succeeded by Charles E. Sinclair (who had served in both houses of the Virginia General Assembly and would become a judge).
-Round helped rebuild Manassas, whose good railroad connections had led to the important First Battle of Bull Run (a.k.a.
+Following admission to the New York bar in 1868, Round practiced law for about a year with a New York firm before moving southward, expecting to visit relatives in North Carolina.
+He appreciated the Southern hospitality he had received despite being a Northern soldier, and wanted to help rebuild after the war's devastation.
+In particular, Round helped rebuild Manassas, Virginia, whose good railroad connections had led to the important First Battle of Bull Run (a.k.a.
 First Manassas) in July 1862 and Second Battle of Bull Run (a.k.a.
 Second Manassas) the following year, but its population had shrunk by half by the time Round arrived.
+Round settled in Manassas, then married a Canadian woman who had also arrived with her parents, and they ultimately raised their own family as discussed below.
+His parents and sister all moved to either to Manassas (where they were buried) or to Washington, D.C. (a short train ride away and from whose public schools the new Manassas public school discussed below bought some furnishings).